-- 1 Click 3D in Advanced View and click Standard Settings. - 2 Select Use custom settings to place a check mark in the check box.
+- 1 From the Tree View, click 3D. - 2 Click Standard Settings.

-3 Click and drag the Control slider to the left to select High or Optimal Performance, or to the right to select High or Optimal Quality.
+- 3 Select Use custom settings to place a check mark in the check box. - 4 Click and drag the Control slider to the left to select High or Optimal Performance, or to the right to select High or Optimal Quality.